 We have been providing product information as an opportunity for (prospective) customers to better understand our products.
-In addition, we always respond to requests and inquiries from our customers quickly and adequately in good for all our products as chemical substances and answering inquiries about the latest information on environmental burden substances or the relevant laws and regulations.
+In addition, we always respond to requests and inquiries from our customers quickly and adequately in good faith.

 For the purpose of providing product information, especially at the stage of introducing our existing products and/or developing new products, we strive to be in close communication with customers and business partners, not only through our everyday business negotiations, but also with our brochures and technical documents.